rolandsalvador/officenetwork2/README.md

 <br />
 <br />
 <img src="https://i.imgur.com/dc0tK37.png"/>
-Using the “do show etherchannel summary” command, Po1 is now listed as a layer 3 port-channel instead of a layer 2 one.
+Using “show etherchannel summary,” Po1 is now listed as a layer 3 port-channel instead of a layer 2 one.
 I successfully pinged 192.168.0.42, DSW2’s side of the link, confirming that there is connectivity.
 <br />
 <br />
 <img src="https://i.imgur.com/vFStxXZ.png"/>